 The towering facility is bigger than a football field.

-And allows the company to streamline their engines to become the most effective in the world.
+And that allows the company to streamline their engines to become the most effective in the world.

 In fact, the company produces “the most efficient aero engine in service in the world today.”